systemsecologygroup/Calcisphere/README.md

-low intracellular calcium concentrations for optimal cell functioning, cells use a combination of Na-Ca-exchangers (with a relatively high maximal transport rate but a low affinity for intracellular calcium) and Ca-ATPases to keep intracellular calcium to low (micromolar) concentrations.
-Since active ion transport requires energy in the form of ATP, we use this to estimate the energy required to establish a balance between passive influx and active export.
+low intracellular calcium concentrations for optimal cell functioning, cells use a combination of Na-Ca-exchangers (with a relatively high maximal transport rate but a low affinity for intracellular calcium) and Ca-ATPases to keep intracellular calcium at low (micromolar) concentrations.
+Since active ion transport requires energy in the form of ATP, we use this aspect to estimate the energy needed to establish a balance between passive influx and active export.

 # Model description